ChahidAbderrazak/data-exploration-dashboard/README.md

 - [x] build from a dockerfile
 - [x] run MySQL database + FastAPI server
 - [ ] run data processing and exploration pipeline using demo data
+- [ ] design/implement a high-level insights dashboard using NodeJs/HTML/CSS-based develop to visualize the data processing outcomes and insights
-- [ ] submit the challenge results
+- [ ] submit zipped folder containing all competition materials